Gene Therapy Project

 On Jan 26th, 2012, we had our Pre Investigational New Drug Meeting with the FDA.
 With their guidance, we have a clear path forward to a clinical trial.
 We need to conduct their required safety studies.
 The GLP toxicology studies (safety studies) are being conducted at MPI Research, in Michigan.
 MPI is a renowned Contract Research Organization (CRO).

 When we obtain the results of the safety studies, we will report back to the FDA and they will then have 30 days to respond to us.
-If the safety studies go as planned, and we get the green light from the FDA and the UNC Institutional Review Board (IRB) and Bioethics Committee, we hope to begin a trial in April 2013.
+If the safety studies go as planned, and we get the green light from the FDA and the UNC Institutional Review Board (IRB) and Bioethics Committee, we hope to begin a trial the Fall of 2013.
 Hold on families… we are working so hard to make this trial happen ASAP!